Alcohol Fueled Brewtality

-Alcohol Fueled Brewtality Live!! +5 is a live album by American heavy metal band Black Label Society.
+Alcohol Fueled Brewtality Live!! +5 is the first live album by American heavy metal band Black Label Society.
 It was recorded on October 28, 2000, at The Troubadour in West Hollywood.
 Disc 2 consists of five new studio tracks.
 This is the first release by the band that features drummer Craig Nunenmacher.

 On June 18, 2001, the album was performed by Zakk Wylde at Ozzfest.